 Golder recognises that at present the ability of LAB and mineral oil to penetrate water pipes is not a fully understood risk, albeit likely to be a low risk.
-In the event that LAB was able to penetrate water pipes, then it is possible to examine the potential for LAB to dissolve in the water in the pipes and compare this to potential toxicity and drinking water limits (if available).
+In the event that LAB was able to penetrate water pipes, then it is possible to examine the potential for LAB to dissolve in the water in the pipes and compare this to potential toxicity and drinking water limits available (e.g. WHO guideline values).